-The Sunny Boy is a transformerless PV inverter with 2 MPP trackers, which convert the direct current of the PV modules into grid-compliant alternating current and feeds it into the utility grid.
+The Sunny Tripower is a transformerless PV inverter which converts the direct current of the PV array to grid-compliant three-phase current and feeds it into the utility grid.

 The product is suitable for indoor and outdoor use.

 The product must only be operated with PV modules of protection class II in accordance with IEC 61730, application class A. The PV modules must be compatible with this product.